What is the Difference between Delegation and Empowerment?

 - An empowered team is more likely to work efficiently and employees will be willing to go the extra mile as tasks and projects become more personal to them.

 - Empowerment acts as a confidence booster and this is what delegation can lack at times.
-Employees, if delegated to do something, are 100% dependant on their direct manager for each and every action they carry out.
-Empowering your employees allows them to take tasks, make them their own, by using their particular style without their direct manager being accountable for everything they do.
+Employees, if delegated to do something, are 100% dependent on their direct manager for each and every action they carry out.
+Empowering your employees allows them to take tasks, and make them their own, by using their particular style without their direct manager being accountable for everything they do.

-- Empowerment means enabling front line employees to make decisions that were once reserved for managers.
+- Empowerment means enabling front-line employees to make decisions that were once reserved for managers.

-- A clear example of this would be a day to day obstacle for the customer services department of a company.
+- A clear example of this would be a day-to-day obstacle for the customer services department of a company.
 When a customer has a problem or needs something to be resolved and the employee seeing to the customer has not been granted the authority to solve such problem – unnecessary time is wasted.
 This results in the customer having to wait for the store supervisor or manager to become available in order for the problem to be resolved.